|National Theater of Korea (국립극장)|

 KB Haneul Youth Theater has capacity of seats 732 is the very first domed theater for the youth in Korea.
 Its automatically convertible roof makes it possible either to have natural or artificial lighting suitable for each performance, regardless of weather.
 It stands for an environment-friendly, multipurpose theater with a design to fit Namsan Mountain's nature, excellent acoustics and good sound and lighting equipments.

 |Archives, storage, rest area, culture plaza, meeting place, customer service center, children’s play area, multi-purpose culture zone, cafe, food court, etc.|

 |Varies by program|

--Get off at Dongkuk University Station on Subway Line 3.
+Dongkuk University Station (Seoul Subway Line 3), Exit 2.

--Get off at Dongdaemun History & Culture Park Station on Subway Lines 2, 4 or 5.
+Dongdaemun History & Culture Park Station (Seoul Subway Line 2, 4 or 5), Exit 8.